Adam Groden By: Adam Groden

 After active reading the passage, you have a good idea what the answer could be, look for it in the answer options.
 This will save some time.

-You can use the next 2 tips for the ACT science portion of the exam.
+Review the following tips for the science section below.
 To practice for this section, use our ACT science practice test.

 Tip #10: Read the Questions First